SrivathsanNayak/ethical-hacking-notes/CTFCheatsheet.md

   # if we have a web directory, enumerate it completely for any creds
   ls -la /var/www/

+  ls -la /var
+  # check the system folders for any non-default folders

   find / -perm -222 -type d 2>/dev/null
   # search world-writable folders